 Explore Options to Deliver More Arts Education Experiences

 Maryland State Arts Council AiE Artist in Residence Roster

 The Maryland State Arts Council (MSAC)’s Arts in Education (AiE) Program is designed to promote, strengthen, and enhance the arts and arts education in Maryland’s schools and other community settings.
 Explore the MSAC Arts in Education Artist in Residence Roster here!

-Young Audiences of Maryland transforms the lives and education of our youth through the arts by connecting educators, professional artists, and communities.
-Look through their directory of YAMD Artists to find a teaching artist for your school!
+Arts for Learning Maryland transforms the lives and education of our youth through the arts by connecting educators, professional artists, and communities.
+Look through their directory of Teaching Artists to find a teaching artist for your school!

 Artivate Inc’s programs offer arts-based learning that motivates and invites participation through performances, workshops and residencies representing a wide range of artistic disciples and cultural traditions.
 They bring access to the Arts to underserved communities throughout Maryland, DC and northern Virginia.
 Browse the Artist Program Catalog here!

 Leaders of Tomorrow Youth Center (LTYC) supports youths, ages 5-18, in the state of Maryland and DC with arts programs that empower them to excel in the arts, academics, and social development.
 By providing opportunities and resources that otherwise would not be available, LTYC programs build higher self-esteem and self-worth in young people who are yearning for success.
 Explore their programs here!